SpeedyVelcro/sc-88-pro-reabank/README.md

 default out-of-the-box settings on your SoundCanvas.

 ## License
-This repo is licensed under the CC0 1.0 license (basically publice domain), which you can read in the `LICENSE` file [here](./LICENSE).
+This repo is licensed under the CC0 1.0 license (basically public domain), which you can read in the `LICENSE` file [here](./LICENSE).